emily-elizabeth/WindowsNotification_OXT/README.md

 ## Cross-Platform Usage

 This library exposes the same handler names as the macOS `UNUserNotification` and `NSUserNotification` extensions.
-To target both platforms from a single call site, load the appropriate extension for the current platform and call `PostUserNotification` without any platform checks in your application code.
+Add the appropriate handlers for each platform and call `PostUserNotification` without any platform checks in your application code.

 ```livecode
 on openStack